team-umlaut/umlaut/README.md

 # Umlaut

-This is Umlaut 3.0.0 _alpha_ software.
-Umlaut 3.0 is not yet in final release.
-(For Umlaut 2.0, see http://wiki.code4lib.org/index.php/Umlaut .
-However, if
-you are just getting started checking out Umlaut, you probably should just start here with 3.0 even though it's alpha).

 Umlaut is software for libraries (the kind with books).

 It could be described as a front-end layer on top of an existing OpenURL